2020 West Coast Vancouver Island

 Ucluelet Offshore Waters: While the waters remain open to fishing for all species, the exception will be non-retention of Chinook Salmon offshore from April through July 14th.
 Our plan will be to fish offshore for Halibut, then head inshore to fish for Chinook Salmon and other bottom fish.

-The overall 2019 limits of Chinook Salmon in Kyuquot and Ucluelet area remain the same as 2018.
-2 per day / 4 in possession while away from however, the location of where we can retain Chinook has changed.
+The overall 2020 Chinook Salmon Plan in Kyuquot and Ucluelet area remain the same as 2019.
+2 per day / 4 in possession while away from home.

 Coho for West Coast Vancouver Island are expected to be a large return again this year and we are really excited about this forecast.
 Coho are in an "at or near target" abundance level which means normal returns.
 Compared to last years outlook this is another improvement.
 Bonus!